 Tips for Cutting Back

 Fighting against the urge to check your device is not an easy one.
 After all, you’re up against designers who excel in creating technology that keeps us emerged and even addicted.
 Some experts say that excessive screen time is detrimental for our well-being.
 It may result in a fear of social interaction, insecurities and sleep disturbance.
 Some psychologists believe that it will cause brain damage.
-Luckily there are some tips that can help you and your family cut down on screen time.
+Luckily SeabuckWonders has compiled a list of helpful tips that can help you and your family cut down on screen time.

 As hard as it may be, try eating your meals without devices or television.
 This doesn’t just apply to lunch breaks at work either.
 Enforce this rule with family members during meals as well.
 Mealtime is family time.